rsh-e/10k-rag-pipeline/README.md

 2. Generating the questions and right chunks (via hashes), although half were wrong and I had to fix them
 3. Writing the specific functions which promoted the first row of the dataframe to the column labels and collapsed the dollar symbol into a single row
 4. Explain certain concepts
+5. Generate the markdown diagram for the README

 Everything else was programmed and strategised by myself.